Zeyad-37/RxRedux/README.md

 This is a simple mapping function that links every Intent with its corresponding action function.
 The rest of the class holds your executables which are methods that return Flowables.

+### States vs Effects
+A state is view binding that is persistent, while effects are one off.
+So effects can be used to for navigation
+and UI changes that should not be persisted across the life cycle of the view

-Secondly, a stateReducer method that manages the transition between your success states, by implementing StateReducer interface.
+Second, a stateReducer method that manages the transition between your success states, by implementing StateReducer interface.
 PS.
 BaseViewModel extends ViewModel from Android Architecture Components
 ```